Associations and institutions are welcome to apply to become members of the ALCC.

 There are also a number of open content licensing schemes that grant licences to the whole world to reuse copyright material on specified terms.
 Creative Commons (CC) is one of the most well known of the open content licensing schemes.
 CC provides free, standardised licences which copyright owners can use to make their copyright material available to the public.

-There are other types of open content licensing such as open source software and the SIL Open Font Licence.
+There are other types of open content licensing such as Free/Libre Open Source Software (F/LOSS)licences and the SIL Open Font Licence.

 Voluntary collective licences and collecting societies